avik-pal/RayTracer.jl/docs/src/index.md

 Download [Julia 1.1](https://julialang.org/) or later.

 !!! note
-    This library won't work with Julia 1.0.
+    This library won't work with Julia 1.0 as it needs the `isnothing` function.

 For the time being, the library is under active development and hence is not registered.
 But the master branch is pretty stable for experimentation.
 To install it simply open a julia REPL and